 Stay tuned until the end of this blog post to find out all the appropriate information and the answers you need!

 The first bicycle clutches were patented in 1867 by James Moore of Gloucester, Massachusetts.
 A Moore’s Folly was an early name for this product.
 The first production models were not available until 1894 when Sturmey-Archer of England produced them under licence from James Moore.

 Bicycle clutches are most commonly used on bicycles with hub gears or internal gear hubs because they do not need gears bundled up by a chain and derailleur system as on conventional bicycles with derailleurs and external sprockets.

 Also, a bicycle clutch is a device that locks the rear wheel so that it doesn’t help with braking or coasting.
 This device is often found on the rear hub, and its primary function can lock up the bicycle while stopping.
 Some devices even have a ratchet mechanism that allows you to change gears without worrying about your back tire turning from your momentum when you brake.

 Do bikes have a clutch?

 The gears on the bike help you increase or decrease your speed by changing your pedalling rotation.
-And brakes slow you down and bring you to stop when necessary.
+And brakes slow you down and bring you to a stop when necessary.

 This section is about the clutch on the Shimano derailleur.
 The clutch is what engages the chain between the chainrings and cogs.
-The clutch can be engaged or disengaged by releasing or pulling in the lever.
+The clutch can be engaged or disengaged by releasing or pulling the lever.

 The clutch on the Shimano derailleur is designed to reduce chain chatter.